Future of abortion rights at stake as Supreme Court considers Mississippi case

 Even the most conservative appeals courts have struck down bans similar to Mississippi’s because of the Supreme Court’s unambiguous guidelines in Roe and Casey.

-As Judge Patrick E. Higginbotham wrote for the panel of the U.S. Court of Appeals for the 5th Circuit in stopping Mississippi’s law: “In an unbroken line dating to Roe v.
+As Judge Patrick E. Higginbotham wrote for a panel of the U.S. Court of Appeals for the 5th Circuit in stopping Mississippi’s law: “In an unbroken line dating to Roe v.
 Wade, the Supreme Court’s abortion cases have established (and affirmed, and reaffirmed) a woman’s right to choose an abortion before viability.”

 When the Supreme Court said it would review that decision, it said it was limiting its inquiry to “whether all pre-viability prohibitions on elective abortions are unconstitutional.”